govend/govend/README.md

 ```
 # git clone url       # grab all the code Sarah pushed
 $ govend -v -l        # download all the dependency in the vendor.yml file
-                      # and use the revision versions Sarah is using
+                      # and use the same revision versions Sarah is using
 $ go build            # build the exact same binary Sarah has
 # ...                 # code, code, code
 ```